 Under Texas law, only specific individuals have the standing to sue for wrongful death caused by medical malpractice.
 Those are as follows:

 Under the Texas Wrongful Death Act, siblings, grandparents, and other family members cannot pursue a wrongful death claim.
 However, if the surviving spouse, children, or parents fail to file a wrongful death claim within three months of their loved one’s death, the personal representative or administrator of the deceased’s estate has the right to do so.
-An exception to that rule is if all surviving family members who have the standing to sue agree and request that one not be filed.
+An exception to that rule is if all surviving family members who have standing to sue agree and request that one not be filed.

 Each state has its own law that governs how long surviving family members have to file a wrongful death lawsuit, known as the statute of limitations.
 In Texas, a wrongful death lawsuit must be filed within two years of the victim’s death.
 If a case is not filed before this deadline, a judge may dismiss the complaint, and you will lose your ability to recover compensation.
 However, there are a few exceptions.

 Due to the deadline and these exceptions, it is always best to consult an attorney to check your legal options.
 Two years can seem like a long time, but it is almost always better to start the process right away.
-The longer you wait, the increased risk that critical evidence will disappear and witnesses’ memories will fade, impacting your ability to hold the at-fault party accountable.
+The longer you wait, the larger the risk that critical evidence will disappear and witnesses’ memories will fade, impacting your ability to hold the at-fault party accountable.

 The damages available in wrongful death claims for medical malpractice will vary based on the circumstances of each case but can include: